 Be sure to add a label to your mayonnaise creation before you put it in the fridge.
-If you’re like me you’ll have a couple different flavors at any given moment.
-Each recipe will last at least 4 days, but can several weeks to a month if you are using the best ingredients (pastured eggs, high quality oils like the ones linked to above, fresh squeezed organic lemon juice, etc.).
+If you’re like me you’ll have a couple of different flavors at any given moment.
+Each recipe will last at least 4 days, but can several weeks to a month if you are using the best ingredients (pastured eggs, high-quality oils like the ones linked to above, fresh squeezed organic lemon juice, etc.).

 Herbal mayos I like best: